bryanjp05/Advanced-Reactor-Simulator/README.md

-A simulation for various advanced reactors.
+A simulation for various advanced reactors